2017 Distinguished Alumni Award Recipients

 Ph.D.
 1987 Special Education

 Dave is a visionary leader in the field of special education.
-He has served the field in the capacity of an editor of five journals; published more than 150 articles; received more than $7 million in funding; and has presented his research nationally, and internationally.
+He has served the field in the capacity of an editor of five journals; published more than 150 articles; received more than $7 million in funding; and has presented his research nationally and internationally.
 His research interests include the application of technology to enhance teaching and learning.
 He has published and presented extensively on his work in the area of technology during the past 30 years, and his work in the field of special education has been cited often.
-He is a thought leader and a committed professional who seeks to help change and shape the lives of professionals, students, and families in the field of special education.
+Dave is a thought leader and a committed professional who seeks to help change and shape the lives of professionals, students, and families in the field of special education.

 Ph.D.
 1996 Educational Psychology

 Professor and Director of the Centre for Research in Applied Measurement and Evaluation, University of Alberta in Edmonton

 Mark’s specialization is educational and psychological measurement.
 His current research is focused on automatic item generation.
 Mark works closely with government agencies, testing companies, and academic publishers to implement item-generation principles produced from his research into their test development practices.
 He has published extensively during his 20-year career and is an extraordinary mentor who has inspired and fostered the intellectual development of many of his students.
 They, in turn, have gone on to do exceptionally well in their careers.
 Mark is the Director in the Centre for Research in Applied Measurement and Evaluation (CRAME) at the University of Alberta.

 Ph.D.
 1980 Curriculum & Instruction (MA 1975, LAS)

 Curriculum and Instruction Professor, University of Texas at Austin